UofLBioinformatics/seekCRIT/README.md

 ```

 ## Note
+- hg19.fasta is genome sequence in FASTA format and can be downloaded from [UCSC Genome Browser](https://genome.ucsc.edu/).
 - Transcriptome should be in refseq format below (see more details in the [example](https://github.com/UofLBioinformatics/seekCRIT/blob/master/example/hg19.ref.txt) ):

 | Field                           | Description                                                                  |